awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

    + `/etc/pki/tls/private/localhost.key`

      An automatically generated, 2048\-bit RSA private key for your Amazon EC2 host\.
 During installation, OpenSSL used this key to generate a self\-signed host certificate, and you can also use this key to generate a certificate signing request \(CSR\) to submit to a certificate authority \(CA\)\.
+**Note**
+If you can't see this file in a directory listing, it may be due to its restrictive access permissions\.
+Try running `sudo ls -al` inside the directory\.
    + `/etc/pki/tls/certs/localhost.crt`

      An automatically generated, self\-signed X\.509 certificate for your server host\.
 This certificate is useful for testing that Apache is properly set up to use SSL/TLS\.